lance-gg/lance/docs/introduction_community.md

 If you're more of the learning-by-doing type, you can start with the first tutorial, [My first game: Pong](http://docs.lance.gg/develop/tutorial-MyFirstGame.html) which contains step-by-step instructions on how to implement a networked version of this classic game.

 ### Joining the discussion
-You're welcome to join the [Incehon Slack](http://slack.lance.gg) to hang out and engage in active discussion with the project maintainers and fellow game developers.
+You're welcome to join the [Lance Slack](http://slack.lance.gg) to hang out and engage in active discussion with the project maintainers and fellow game developers.

 ### Keeping in touch

-Follow [LanceGG](http://twitter.com/IncheonGG) on Twitter to hear the latest and see what others are doing with Lance
+Follow [LanceGG_](http://twitter.com/LanceGG_) on Twitter to hear the latest and see what others are doing with Lance

 ### Getting help
 Feel free to ask anything on [Stack Overflow](http://stackoverflow.com/questions/tagged/lance).
 We keep an eye out for questions!